open-pioneer/trails-starter/docs/RepositoryGuide.md

 ### Keeping dependency versions in sync

-We're using [Syncpack](https://jamiemason.github.io/syncpack/) to keep dependency versions in our `package.json` files in sync.
+We're using [pnpm's catalog feature](https://pnpm.io/catalogs) to keep dependency versions in our `package.json` files in sync.

-`pnpm run update-shared-versions` will visit all `package.json` files in the workspace, and ensure that dependencies in there use the versions defined in `.syncpackrc.cjs`.
+Central management for shared dependencies (most of them) happens in the `pnpm-workspace.yaml`.

-To manage a shared dependency (such as react), simply add or update an entry in the `VERSIONS` object in `.syncpackrc.cjs` and then run `pnpm run update-shared-versions` to rewrite the `package.json` files.
+In your `package.json`, it is usually sufficient to use `"catalog:"` as your "version". pnpm will then automatically resolve the correct version from your catalog.

-Syncpack can also be executed directly, e.g. via `pnpm syncpack list-mismatches`.
+You only need to specify a version manually if you want to deviate from the catalog for some reason.

 ### Explaining a dependency